silentmass/ecghula-project/README.md

 Example usage in command line (remember to enclose path containing spaces with ""):

-`ecghula -d "/Users/juha/Downloads/hula/hula_ecg.txt"`
+`ecghula -i "/Users/juha/Downloads/hula/hula_ecg.txt"`

 ### CASE 2

 You can also pass directory path and iterate through all the directory .txt files

-`ecghula -d "/Users/juha/Downloads/hula"`
+`ecghula -i "/Users/juha/Downloads/hula"`

 ### CASE 3